DataTalksClub/data-engineering-zoomcamp/week_2_data_ingestion/airflow/README.md

     ```shell
     docker-compose -f docker-compose-nofrills.yml up
     ```

+3. In another terminal, run `docker ps` to see which containers are up & running.

 4. Login to Airflow web UI on `localhost:8080` with creds: `admin/admin` (explicit creation of admin user was required)